jasonjson/jasonjson.github.io/_posts/2015-10-21-word-ladder.markdown

 - BFS
 author: Jason
 ---
-<p><strong><em>Given two words (start and end), and a dictionary, find the length of shortest transformation sequence from start to end, such that: Only one letter can be changed at a time.
-Each intermediate word must exist in the dictionary</em></strong></p>
+**Given two words (start and end), and a dictionary, find the length of shortest transformation sequence from start to end, such that: Only one letter can be changed at a time.
+Each intermediate word must exist in the dictionary.**

 ``` java